 How to Pick Your TV Antenna

-One of the most commong questions people ask me is “what antenna should I get?”
-There are so many TV antennas on the market today, it can get pretty overwhelming.
-Here is my advice on which antenna you should get.
+One of the most common questions people ask me is “which antenna should I get?”
+There are so many TV antennas on the market, it can get pretty overwhelming.
+Here is my advice on which indoor antenna you should get.

 Before You Buy Anything

-Before buying an antenna, you need to find out how many channels are available in your area.
-To do this, enter your zip code (or full address) into the Station Finder to see how many channels are available in your area:
+But before buying an antenna, you need to find out how many channels are available in your area.
+To do this, enter your zip code (or full address) into the Station Finder:

 If you got a lot of green channels, congratulations!
 You should be able to use a simple non-amplified indoor antenna and get most of those channels, if not more!
 Check out my recommended indoor antennas below.